ronivay/XenOrchestraInstallerUpdater/README.md

 # In a nutshell

-This repo consist of script to install and update [Xen Orchestra](https://xen-orchestra.com/#!/) for CentOS 8/Ubuntu 18/Debian 10
+This repo consist of script to install and update [Xen Orchestra](https://xen-orchestra.com/#!/) for CentOS 8/Ubuntu 18/Debian 10.
+If you find it difficult to create a VM on your fresh Xenserver/XCP-ng installation, take a look at the appliance method from the end of this README.

 Installation is done using latest xo-server and xo-web sources by default.
 With this method Xen-Orchestra has all features unlocked which are normally available only with monthly fee.